gnuunixchad/debian-auto-rice/README.md

 You probably would like to modify the script and some config files' pathname at first.

 Configs and scripts are outdated and won't be updated, you can find my newest setup at:
 [codeberg](https://codeberg.org/unixchad/dotfiles)
 [github](https://github.com/gnuunixchad/dotfiles)

 This script was last tested on *Debian 12 x86_64*.

-The default wallpaper is created by me and Licensed as Creative Commons.
+The default wallpaper is created by me and Licensed under Creative Commons.

+Steps below are records for personal usage only, it's **NOT A GUIDE** by any means.

 ---
-Steps below are records for personal usage only, it's **NOT A GUIDE** by any means.
 # manual installation of a minimal system
 ## live iso rescure mode
     live mode doesn't have cryptsetup